benymaxparsa/benymaxparsa.github.io/_pages/about.md

 <!-- Parsa is a dedicated professional with a Bachelor of Science degree in Computer Engineering, specializing in Software Engineering and a profound focus on Data Processing.
 While his academic foundation lies in Computer Engineering, Parsa's true expertise extends into ***<u>Theoretical Computer Science</u>*** and ***<u>Machine Learning</u>***. -->

-Parsa is a dedicated professional with a Bachelor of Science degree in Computer Engineering, specializing in Software Engineering and a profound focus on Data Processing.
-While his academic foundation lies in Computer Engineering, Parsa's true expertise extends into ***<u>Theoretical Computer Science</u>***.
+Parsa is currently pursuing a Master of Computer Science degree from Concordia University in the Department of Computer Science and Software Engineering (CSSE), Gina Cody School of Engineering and Computer Science.
+His major is Master of Computer Science (Thesis-based) - Computer Science, and he is conducting research at the Algorithms & Complexity Lab under the supervision of Professor Hovhannes A. Harutyunyan.
+Parsa’s true expertise extends into Theoretical Computer Science.

 Parsa has a keen interest in areas such as ***<u>Data Structures</u>***, ***<u>Design and Analysis of Algorithms</u>***, ***<u>Graph Theory</u>***, and ***<u>Complexity Theory</u>***.
 His research interest spans various subcategories within the algorithms domain, including ***<u>Combinatorial Algorithms</u>***, ***<u>Online Algorithms</u>***, ***<u>Graph Algorithms</u>***, ***<u>Graph Mining</u>***, ***<u>Social Network Analysis</u>***, and ***<u>Approximation & Randomized Algorithms</u>***.